Prohibited use of firearms, bows, bombs, throwing stars and nunchakus

 To help you better understand Colorado’s law against the prohibited use of weapons, our Colorado criminal defense lawyers discuss, below:

-- 3. Penalties for prohibited use of a weapon
+- 3. What are the penalties for prohibited use of a weapon?

 You violate Colorado’s law on prohibited use of a weapon when: